What happens if you miss the October 15 tax extension deadline?

 Does that mean that I need to pay my taxes by October 15 if I owe money?

 Noooooooo.
 Payment was actually due on July 15, so if you haven’t paid yet, look forward to fees and interest.
-The IRS suggests that you pay as much as you can when you file your return, and then setup a payment plan.
+The IRS suggests that you pay as much as you can when you file your return and then set up a payment plan.

 Do stimulus payments come into play here?